umair-gujjar/react-router-transitions/README.md

 ### renderTransitionContext(options)

-Available options are :
+Available options are:

 - `RouterContext`: Usually the router context component of react-router.
 - `TransitionGroup`: The transition group component used to make transition.
-You can use all type of transition group, [ReactCSSTransitionGroup](https://facebook.github.io/react/docs/animation.html) is the default choice.
-Transition specified in `showTransition`, `dismissTransition` or `defaultTransition` are the properties used to render your TransitionGroup.
+You can use any kind of transition group, [ReactCSSTransitionGroup](https://facebook.github.io/react/docs/animation.html) being the default.
+Transition specified in `showTransition`, `dismissTransition` or `defaultTransition` are the properties used to render your `TransitionGroup`.
-- `defaultTransition`: The default transition applied on component.
+- `defaultTransition`: The default transition applied on the component.
 The default transition is applied when no transition is specified or when we can't determine the type of transition to apply.
 - `onShow`: Hook function called after a "show" action has beed requested.
 - `onDismiss`: Hook function called after a "dismiss" action has beed requested.
-- `getComponentKey`: Function used to generate component key.
-Default to complete route path.
+- `getComponentKey`: Function used to generate the component key.
+Defaults to the complete route path.

 This method has to be called in the render method of the Router component.